pyralog/pyralog/CORE_CONCEPTS.md

-# DLog Core Concepts
+# Pyralog Core Concepts

-Fundamental concepts and terminology in DLog.
+Fundamental concepts and terminology in Pyralog.

 ## Table of Contents